NicolasEckell/mutantes/README.md

 3. Use the API REST

-## How to use the API REST in the AWS-deployed environment:
+## How to use the API REST in the heroku-deployed environment: